LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 Add Instance Notes
 ==================

-Instance notes are for personal usage.
+Instance notes are for personal use.
 They permit reminders or important details to be associated with an instance.
 To add an instance note, click the "Notes" button to reveal the instance notes view.
 Type your note in the provided textarea and then click the "+ Add Note" button.